 -

-Business operations and borrowing powers remain restricted.
+Business operations and borrowing powers including directors loan remain restricted.

 -